We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Carbon dioxide obtained by dry ice conversion to liquid is not acceptable unless it is processed to remove excess water and oil.

-Hazards created by both CO2 and halon include:
+Hazardous effects created by exposure to CO2 and halon include:

 • Asphyxiation - Exposure to high concentrations of CO2 or halon gas may create an oxygen-deficient atmosphere.